TheKalkiOfficial/autoSetup/README.md

 This tool significantly reduces the time and effort typically required for system maintenance and software installation, ensuring a seamless, professional setup experience.

 ## Supported Platforms
-✅DEBIAN✅REDHAT✅ARCH
+ DEBIAN✅, REDHAT✅, ARCH✅
 ## Tested Platforms
-✅DEBIAN- MintOS, Kali-Linux
+- DEBIAN- MintOS, Kali-Linux✅
-✅ARCH     - Karuda
+- ARCH     - Karuda✅
-✅REDHAT -RHEL, CentOS
+- REDHAT -RHEL, CentOS✅
 ## Installation
 **To use these scripts you must install Curl & Git in first hand**
 - For Debian